trevorswan11/stone/README.md

   A 3D Fluid Simulation Engine Written in Zig.
 </p>

+> [!NOTE]
+> This project is currently in a state where neighbors can be indexed and iterated over and particles can be rendered.
+Due to limitations in Zig's spirv backend and its changes not being official until at least 0.16, I have made the decision to postpone work.
+I have already learned a lot from writing a full Vulkan backend and graphics pipeline, but meaningful progress cannot be made here without compute shaders.
+In the meantime, I will be fully dedicating my time to learning C through my new project: [conch](https://github.com/trevorswan11/conch).

 # Getting Started
 For a quick build of the project (assuming you have the dependencies listed below), simply run:
 ```sh